My Account

 Details and bookings here.

-Exploring greens, the most elusive of colours in natural dyes, this two-day workshop is is designed for those who have done the introductory local colour workshop or who have some experience working with natural dyes.
-It will take place in my studio in Bridgeton, Glasgow on July 23-24 from 9.30-4.30 and at Gartur Stitch Farm on August 27/28.
+Exploring greens, the most elusive of colours in natural dyes, this two-day workshop is for those who have done the introductory local colour workshop or have some experience working with natural dyes.

-We’ll work with both local and exotic sources of yellow and explore the different types of yellow dyes and their chemistry, hue and fastness.
-We’ll dye yarn and fabric samples to create a shadecard with many shades of yellow, plus duplicates to dip in indigo to make greens.
+We’ll work with local and exotic sources of yellow, exploring the different types of yellow dyes and their chemistry, hue and fastness.

-We'll then focus on indigo, creating an organic indigo vat to dip our duplicate samples to produce myriad shades of green to complete our shadecard.
-Together, these two days of exploration should give participants a deeper understanding of how different yellows combine with indigo to make green and how to achieve a desired shade.
+We'll then focus on indigo, creating a vat to produce myriad shades of green.
+These two days of exploration should give participants a deeper understanding of how to achieve a desired shade of green.

 I volunteer at the Repair Cafe Glasgow, part of a global movement of repairers.
 We help you repair your things for free, from garments and textiles to small electrical goods, bicycles, furniture and more.
 We meet on the fourth Saturday of the month at the Clyde community hall.